tweag/nix_bazel_codelab/README.md

 This project contains missing pieces that you will have to write, with some guidance, to make it compile again.

-In the files that require editing, you will find comments such as `# section 1 code to add here` helping you ensuring you are looking at the right place for the current exercise.
+In the files that require editing, you will find comments such as `# section 1 code to add here` helping you ensure that you are looking at the right place for the current exercise.

 The `lab` script can be used if you need to compare your changes with the solution.